 "I feel like I'll cry if you suddenly give something like this!
 What is this!"

-Chapter 1222
+1222

 It was a much more intense reaction than expected.
 Before he could even open his mouth, Yuder was trapped in a barrage of questions the two began taking turns firing.